nayotamafaza/WA-/README.md

 # Crypt15 encrypted_backup.key is now supported!

 # CAUTION
-**By default, this script use the old WhatsApp APK from whatcrypt.com, use it at your own risk.**
+**By default, this script use the old WhatsApp APK from whatcrypt.com (in Web Archive), use it at your own risk.**
 **You may want to get an old APK from other sources.**
 For example:
 * [WhatsApp 2.11.414](https://www.apkmirror.com/apk/whatsapp-inc/whatsapp/whatsapp-2-11-414-3-release/) from APKMirror ([Web Archive](https://web.archive.org/web/20160420004825/http://www.apkmirror.com/wp-content/uploads/uploaded/543d316f321fb/com.whatsapp-2.11.414-450123-minAPI7.apk))